 Travel nurse pay is totally different and can be a bit of a gray area.
 Typical pay packages are composed of various components including, hourly pay, non-taxed housing stipends, non-taxed per diems, travel reimbursements and more.

-We are assuming a general knowledge of travel nurse pay.
-However, if you are not aware, travel nurses receive both taxable hourly rates and non-taxed stipends.
+Travel nurses receive both taxable hourly rates and non-taxed stipends.
 Non-taxed stipends are used for expenses such as housing, meals and other incidentals.
 In addition to non-taxed stipends travel nurses also receive hourly pay.

 The specific location of the assignment most heavily influences travel nurse pay.
 Simply put, pay rates often reflect the cost of living in the area and also regional trends.

 Which states pay the most for travel nurses?
-Historically speaking, the highest paying states for travel nurses include California, Texas, Massachusetts, Washington and New York.
+Historically speaking, the highest paying states for travel nurses include California, Texas, Massachusetts, Washington, and New York.

 Southern states tend to have lower living costs and, in turn, lower travel nurse pay.